jphaugla/redisEnterpriseVault/README.md

 ```bash
 cp ansible-openshift/gcp/vars/main.yml.template ansible-openshift/gcp/vars/main.yml
 ```
-Edit `main.yml` to set your environment
+Edit `main.yml` to set your environment.
+There are many `REPLACEME` entries you must replace with your environment.

 You'll also need to export the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to your service account key, e.g.,
 ```bash